LevBernstein/levbernstein/projects.md

 * [Beardless Bot](https://github.com/LevBernstein/BeardlessBot), a Discord bot
 supporting faux gambling (coin flips and blackjack), a currency system, fun facts, and more.
+I also wrote a testing framework that allows for 90% code coverage.

 * [TV Tracker](https://github.com/software-assignments-spring2021/project-setup-team-hatsukaichi-dynamic),
 an easy, intuitive way to keep track of the shows and movies you're watching across platforms.
-Created as part of Amos Bloomberg's Agile Web Development and DevOps course.
+Built on the MERN stack (MongoDB, Express.js, React, Node.js).Created as part of Amos Bloomberg's Agile Web Development and DevOps course.

 * [Steam: How Far to the Top?]({{ site.baseurl }}/post4),
 a social network analysis tool that measures the degrees of separation between a user and the top of the steam levels leaderboard.

 * [Oppia](https://github.com/oppia/oppia), an open source online learning platform.
-I worked on improving and testing the installation of third party libraries.
+I wrote some of the unit tests for six classes in the backend.

+* [Nextcord](https://github.com/nextcord/nextcord), a Python API for writing Discord bots.
+I contributed 4 PRs that added Python 3.13 compatibility.

 * [Anubis](https://github.com/AnubisLMS/Anubis), a distributed Learning
 Management System in use in various NYU CS courses.
 Anubis provides